 Alternatively, if you work out the quantity of paint required at between 3-4 m2 per litre, this will be enough paint to apply 2 coats when using Centrecoat Centre-Court Premium Tennis Court Paint.

 If you are intending to paint a new macadam tennis court for the first time you will need to allow the surface to oxidise first.
 The length of time this process of oxidisation can take can vary depending on the surface and atmospheric condition.
-Generally, this process tends to be around 2-3 weeks in the height of summer and up to 3 months in the winter, you will know once it has completed oxidisation as the surface will change from a black glossy finish to more of a matt grey finish.
-If the tennis court is already painted, ensure you remove any loose or flaking paint as applying a paint on to failing court will inevitably lead to newly applied paint also failing.
+Generally, this process tends to be around 2-3 weeks in the height of summer and up to 3 months in the winter.
+You will know once it has completed oxidisation as the surface will change from a black glossy finish to more of a matt grey finish.
+If the tennis court is already painted, ensure you remove any loose or flaking paint.
+Applying a paint on to failing court will inevitably lead to newly applied paint also failing.
 As we say here in technical a paint is only as good as the surface you are painting.

 Now it’s time to clean the surface, sweep and vacuum the surface to remove any lose grit or debris then treat the surface with GS36 fungicidal wash to remove any green moss or other green growth from the surface.
-To use GS36 simply dilute at a ratio of 20 to 1 with fresh clean water, then using either a back sprayer or watering can with a sprinkler head, coat the surface with the solution and leave to dry.
-Bypassing the fungicidal wash can result in algae or moss growing beneath the new paint, which will eventually cause the paint to bubble and lose adhesion with the surface.
-After allowing the GS36 treatment to dry, complete the preparation of the tennis court by thoroughly cleaning the surface using a high-pressure jet wash and allowing to completely dry.
+To use GS36 simply dilute at a ratio of 20 to 1 with fresh clean water.
+Then using either a back sprayer or watering can with a sprinkler head, coat the surface with the solution and leave to dry.
+Bypassing the fungicidal wash can result in algae or moss growing beneath the new paint.
+This will eventually cause the paint to bubble and lose adhesion with the surface.
+After allowing the GS36 treatment to dry, complete the preparation of the tennis court by thoroughly cleaning the surface.
+Use a high-pressure jet wash and allow to completely dry.